Your Online Brand

-You might also check other sites, such as www.spokeo.com, which includes such information as marital status, education, political views and religion.
+Google yourself with the critical eye of a boss or potential boss.
+You might also check other sites, such as www.spokeo.com, which includes information on marital status, education, political views and religion.
 Does a future boss really need to know all that?
-(You can remove yourself.)
+(You can delete information about yourself from Spokeo.)

 Quiz Yourself Before Posting

 Before you post information, opinions or photos, especially to a social site, ask yourself:

-- Would I want a boss--current or future--or coworkers to know this?
+- Would I want a boss (current or future) or coworkers to know this?

-- Would I want this on the front page of a newspaper (or the home page of my favorite news site)?
+- Would I want this on the front page of a newspaper or the home page of my favorite news site?

 - Would I want my grandmother or mother to see this?

 Even if you have already been very open about your diagnosis and don’t care who knows it, at work or outside, you may still want to ask yourself these questions about other topics and about the nature and tone of your medical disclosures.
 And if you are hoping to keep a low profile about your cancer, you have to think even more seriously about what you post.

 Another consideration: Should you talk online about volunteer work or other affiliations with cancer organizations or keep it quiet?
 If you decide to talk about it, you have to decide whether you want to identify as a volunteer only or as a volunteer and a survivor.
 You may have to choose between inspiring and encouraging others and preserving your privacy.
 Only you can decide if the trade-off is worth it.